 13 MARCH 2020

-As we’ve walked down to the dining room for breakfast at the Le Passage Cairo Hotel & Casino, we saw more buckets filled with rain water.
-The hallways were laid out with lots of linen and towels to try and stop the water from flowing into the rooms … it was a really dark and stormy night (sounds like a scary movie!)
+As we walked down to the dining room for breakfast at the Le Passage Cairo Hotel & Casino, we saw more buckets filled with rainwater.
+The corridors were laid out with lots of linen and towels to try and stop the water from flowing into the rooms … it was a very dark and stormy night (almost sounds like a scary movie, huh!)

-After our late breakfast, the hotel’s shuttle took as back to Cairo International Airport for our flight to Hurghada.
+After our late breakfast, the hotel’s shuttle took us back to Cairo International Airport for our flight to Hurghada.

-On our way to the airport, we saw huge puddles of water, with several cars being stuck.
-At some places, the road almost changed into a river – it was definitely one hell of a storm!
+On the way to the airport we saw large puddles of water, with several cars stuck.
+In some places the road almost turned into a river – it sure was a hell of a storm!

-At least, the rain stopped – always something to be thankful for!
+At least the rain stopped … there’s always something to be thankful for!

-We therefore had a clear takeoff from Cairo International Airport on our one-hour flight to Hurghada.
-At first, when we’ve landed in Hurghada, we thought it was overcast … but on a closer look, it was dust that was hanging in the air!
-Fortunately, the sandstorm had passed, but now it was just dust everywhere!
+We had a clear take off from Cairo International Airport on our one hour flight to Hurghada.
+At first, when we landed in Hurghada, we thought it was foggy … but on closer inspection, it was dust hanging in the air!
+Fortunately the sandstorm is over, but now it was just dust everywhere!

-A representative of Blue O Two (the company with whom we’ve booked our liveaboard holiday with), collected us at the airport and took us straight to the docking area where we’ve gone on board the M/Y Blue Adventurer.
+A representative from Blue O Two (the company we booked our liveaboard holiday with), met us at the airport and took us straight to the dock area where we boarded the M/Y Blue Adventurer.

-The beautiful Marriott Beach Resort – we’ve booked two nights here to enjoy after our week-long diving excursion
+The beautiful Marriott Beach Resort – we booked two nights here to enjoy after our week-long diving excursion

-The M/Y Blue Adventurer is your typical diving liveaboard yacht.
-I’ve read before we’ve left, that one of Blue O Two’s yachts have a jucuzzi onboard … but unfortunately not on the one that we’ve been booked on 😕.
+The M/Y Blue Adventurer is your typical liveaboard yacht.
+I had read before we left South Africa that one of Blue O Two’s yachts had a jucuzzi on board … unfortunately not on the one we were booked on.

-One can still see the dust hanging in the air after the severe sandstorm of yesterday
+One can still see dust hanging in the air after the severe sandstorm of yesterday

-Once again, the staff were apologising for the damage caused by nature … this time, it was not rain water, but a lot of dust everywhere!
-Everybody was busy cleaning the decks to get rid of all the dust.
-At least, it was clean and tidy inside.
+Again the staff apologised for the damage caused by nature … this time not for leaky roofs, but because of the amount of dust that was scattered everywhere!
+Everyone was cleaning the decks to get rid of all the dust.
+Fortunately, it was dust-free inside the yacht.

-After Berto gave all his diving information to the lead instructor and found a place for all his diving equipment, we’ve been shown to our cabin.
-It was not massive, but I was still impressed with the amount of space inside.
+After Berto gave all his diving information to the lead instructor and found a place for his diving equipment, we were shown to our cabin.
+It wasn’t very big, but I was still impressed with the amount of space inside.
 We also had our own bathroom (which is always a bonus).

-Our cabin on the M/Y Blue Adventurer … with a television!
+Our cabin on the M/Y Blue Adventurer … even with a television

-I was a bit worried though that our cabin was right at the front of the yacht … this is not good when you get seasick easily … but we’ll see how it goes!
+I was a little concerned that our cabin was right at the front of the yacht … not good if you get seasick easily, but we’ll see how it goes!

 The VERY long hallway below deck with all the cabins … ours was right at the end (and also served as the emergency exit!)

-The dining area was quite nice.
-There were two big tables to cater for all the divers (and non-divers like me), where all meals were served.
-Another area at the front had couches, a television and self-serve area where coffee and tea were always available.
+The dining area was quite comfortable.
+There were two large tables to cater for all the divers (and non-divers like me), where all meals are served.
+The area at the front has sofas, a television and self-service area where coffee and tea were always available.

-Although there were no jacuzzi (what a pity), there were very nice lounges on the deck.
-I was hoping to spent some quality time here while Berto’s enjoying his dives!
+Although there was no jacuzzi (such a shame), there were plenty of nice deck chairs on the deck.
+I was hoping to spend some quality time here while Berto enjoys his dives!

 Relaxing area on the deck

-We were informed that we will depart from the harbour tomorrow morning, as some divers will only arrive very late during the evening.
+We have been informed that we will depart from the harbour tomorrow morning as some divers will not arrive until very late in the evening.

-There were quite a diverse group of people on the M/Y Blue Adventurer.
-Me and Berto from South Africa, a guy from Germany, two others from Spain, a father and son from the US and then a big group of twelve divers from the UK.
-All together, we were 19 on the yacht.
+There was quite a diverse group of people on the M/Y Blue Adventurer.
+The two of us from South Africa, a guy from Germany, two others from Spain, a father and son from the USA and then a large group of twelve divers from the UK.
+All together there were 19 of us on the yacht.

 Divers getting their gear in place

-We’ve had a relaxing evening on the boat and got to know each other.
-As dinner was served, we could tell that we will definitely not go hungry!
+We had a quiet evening on the boat and took the opportunity to get to know each other.
+While dinner was being served, we could see that we definitely wouldn’t go hungry!
 The head chef, Mohammed, made sure we had more than enough to eat and their food was excellent!

-I can’t wait for us to book into this hotel in a week’s time!
+I can’t wait for us to check into this hotel in a week’s time

-We were looking forward to the next week on the Red Sea – Berto probably more than me!
-But I was geared with my “sea bands” on my wrists and lots of seasick tablets!
+We were looking forward to the week on the Red Sea – Berto probably more than me!
+But I was geared up with my “sea bands” on my wrists and enough seasick tablets!